pavanseshukumar/pavanseshukumar/README.md

 ---

 ### 💡 About Me
+- 💬 I love building elegant, performant web & mobile apps.
-- 🧠 Always exploring new tech to improve developer experience and scalability.
+- 🧠 Always exploring new frameworks and clean architecture patterns.
-- ☕ Coffee + Code = Perfect Combo.
+- ☕ Coffee + Code = Productivity unlocked.
-- 💬 Open to collaborations on interesting projects or open-source work.
+- 🌍 Currently focused on scaling full-stack apps with Next.js, Firebase, and Spring Boot.

 ---

-> _“Code is like humor.
-When you have to explain it, it’s bad.”_
+> _“Clean code always looks like it was written by someone who cares.”_
-> — Cory House
+> — Michael Feathers